michuW93/microsoft_azure_fundamentals/ai-900/microsoft_azure-AI-900.md

 * words - separately even if in the same line

 <b>Analyzing Documents and Photos</b> - read text from the images of receipts, invoices and forms.
 It also uses OCR.<br>
-Azure offers Document Intelligence - automates the process of extracting text from a document.<br>
+Azure offers Document Intelligence - automates the process of extracting text from a document.
+It uses models that can interpret different fields.<br>
-There are prebuilt models in Azure to read text from: Recepts, invoices, ID Documents, Contracts, Health Insureance Cards, US Tax Forms.
-But you can also create custom models.<br>
+There are prebuilt models in Document Inteligence to read text from: Recepts, invoices, ID Documents, Contracts, Health Insureance Cards, US Tax Forms.
+But you can also create custom models or use general analysis<br>